in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

  - Who manages the entities?

 Hibernate is one of the popular implementations of JPA.
  - Hibernate understands the mappings that we add between objects and tables.
- - It ensures that data is stored/retrieved from the database based on the mappings.
+It ensures that data is stored/retrieved from the database based on the mappings.
  - Hibernate also provides additional features on top of JPA.
 But depending on them would mean a lock in to Hibernate.
 You cannot move to other JPA implementations like Toplink.

 ## Examples of JPA Mappings

+Lets look at a few examples to understand how JPA can be used to map objects to tables.

-#### Example 1 : Task table below is mapped to Task Table.
+#### Example 1

+Task table below is mapped to Task Table.
 However, there are mismatches in column names.
+We use a few JPA annotations to do the mapping
+ - @Table(name = "Task")
+ - @Id
+ - @GeneratedValue
+ - @Column(name = "description")

 ```java
 import javax.persistence.Column;
 import javax.persistence.Entity;